-Many Port Addaia Bars will offer free WiFi ( passwords on request ) Sim cards and dongles for Spanish networks( Vodafone es /Movistar ) can be bought in nearby towns and topped up via supermarket cashiers.
-More and more towns have free WiFi in their squares.
+Many Bars will offer free WiFi ( passwords on request ) Sim cards and dongles for Spanish networks( Vodafone es /Movistar ) can be bought in nearby towns and topped up via supermarket cashiers.
+More and more towns have free WiFi in their main public square.
 WiFi on Menorca

-Port Addaia has a mediterranean climate characterised by warm to hot, dry summers with a pleasant cooling breeze and milder winters.
-The sea in Port Addaia will be around 22-26 degrees in summer.
-In October the sea is still warm.
-Spring time ( early March to April ) will have sunny days and air temperatures around 20 and above , ideal for sightseeing, walking, cycling and horseriding activities.Weather & forecast through the year
+Port Addaia has a mediterranean climate characterised by hot dry summers.
+Menorca has pleasant cooling Summer breeze.
+The sea temperatures at Port Addaia will be around 22-26 degrees in Summer.
+In October the water is still warm.
+Spring time ( early March to April ) will have sunny days with temperatures around 20 and above , ideal for sightseeing, walking, cycling and horseriding activities.Wetter & forecast through the year

 Thinking of your own Holiday Home on Menorca?Property for Sale Port Addaia